KrishanBhasin/security-advice/index.md

 - Avoid having to back up:
   - Do everything in [Google Chrome](https://www.google.co.uk/chrome/)
   - Install [Google Backup and Sync](https://www.google.com/drive/download/)
-  - Ensure everything you can't do in Google Chrome (e.g. PagePlus documents) is sync'd to Google Drive using Google Backup and Sync
+  - Ensure everything you can't do in Google Chrome (e.g. PagePlus documents) is sync'd to Google Drive using Google Backup and Sync -->

 ### Encryption
-It's imperative that your computers are encrypted - if you don't do this, someone can simply bypass login and pick files straight off your computer:
+It's imperative that your computers are encrypted - if you don't do this, it is simple to bypass a login screen and pick files straight off your computer:
 - Chromebooks are encrypted by default
 - On Windows, follow [this guide](https://support.microsoft.com/en-gb/help/4028713/windows-10-turn-on-device-encryption).
 You might have to upgrade to the Pro version of Windows 10.
 If so, do it
 - On a Mac, enable FileVault using [this guide](https://support.apple.com/en-gb/HT204837)